Russians strike Ukraine as Kremlin-staged votes continue

 Ukraine and the West said the vote was an illegitimate attempt by Moscow to slice away a large part of the country, stretching from the Russian border to the Crimean Peninsula.
 A similar referendum took place in Crimea in 2014 before Moscow annexed it, a move that most of the world considered illegal.

 Ukrainian President Volodymyr Zelenskyy urged Ukrainians in occupied regions to undermine the referendums and to share information about the people conducting “this farce.”
-He also urged Ukrainians to avoid being called up in the Russian mobilization announced Wednesday.
+He called on residents to try to avoid Moscow’s mobilization announced Wednesday and sabotage the Russian army action if they are rounded up.

 Russia’s Defense Ministry said that a partial mobilization ordered by Putin aimed to add about 300,000 troops, but the presidential decree keeps the door open for a broader call-up.